 Uh, computers talking? or fighting over a necklace?

 Despite all of the efforts to improve schools, some parents believe that our schools are not fit for educating their children.
 This frustration has led to a surge in the movement known as homeschooling.
 Homeschooled families educate their children as they see fit, either basing their education on curriculum available for purchase or developing their own curriculum.
 Ed Web is a website that explores technology and school reform and has a lot to say about homeschooling.
 The author Andy Carvin says that, “With the recent growth of the Internet, even more families have become attracted to homeschooling.”
-Research suggests that home schooled students outperform their public school friends.
+Research suggests that homeschooled students outperform their public school age-mates.
 According to a survey of test scores by the National Center for Home Education in the U.S., homeschooled students outperformed public school students by an average of 30 to 37 percentile points in math and reading.
 The survey also noted that the income and education level of their parents did not effect the success of their children.

 The web will provide amazing opportunities for the education of our society.
 Anyone with a computer and internet access can peruse effectively unlimited amounts of knowledge and programs, designed to help them learn and understand.
 The teachers and parents involved with these programs will be given the job of making sure that students lead well-balanced lives that combine online education and positive social interaction with their friends and neighbours.
 Imagine that your recreation room has now become your classroom, and your parents seem to be doing as much homework as you are!
 So, be prepared as the virtual classroom may find its way to a computer screen near you!